MMM Application requirements

 *Incomplete applications will not be considered.*

-**Please ensure that any documents submitted by email are in Word (.doc or.docx) or PDF format.**
+**Please ensure that any documents submitted by email are in PDF format.**

-Applications received by January 31, 2017 will be eligible for consideration for scholarship support.
-All additional applications should be received by March 31, 2017, while after that date admissions will be subject to availability.
+Applications received by January 31, 2023 will be eligible for consideration for limited scholarship support.
+International applicants are strongly encouraged to apply by the January 31, 2023 deadline.
+All additional applications should be received by March 31, 2023, while after that date admissions will be subject to availability.

 2. Supporting Documents for the MMM application

-All supporting documents must be submitted directly to the Marine Affairs Program at firstname.lastname@example.org as pdf files or mailed directly to:
+Applicable supporting documents must be submitted directly to the Marine Affairs Program at firstname.lastname@example.org as PDF files or mailed directly to:

 Marine Affairs Program, Dalhousie University